U.S. survives early stumble, gathers itself for 2-1 win over Costa Rica in Cup qualifying

 As consolation, the USSF placed the Costa Rica game in Columbus, where the team posted a 7-1-2 record in all visits to the old grounds.

-A gorgeous afternoon brought throngs of fans sporting U.S. and Costa Rican jerseys to outdoor spots, such as historic North Market and the parks lining the Scioto and Olentangy rivers near the stadium.

-Coach Gregg Berhalter had two lineup surprises in store: Goalkeeper Zack Steffen made his first qualifying start after yielding to Matt Turner for the first five matches, while center back Chris Richards started a national team game of any kind for the first time.
+Berhalter, a former Columbus Crew coach, offered two lineup surprises: Goalkeeper Zack Steffen made his first qualifying start after yielding to Matt Turner for the first five matches, while center back Chris Richards started a national team game of any kind for the first time.

-Steffen, the probable starter when qualifying began, had missed last month’s matches with a back injury and the coronavirus.
-Turner picked up where he left off last week and, over two matches, did nothing to lose the job.

-But Berhalter had wanted to get Steffen into the rotation, even though he has made only two appearances (both nonleague) for Manchester City this season.
-(Turner is the full-time starter for MLS’s New England Revolution.)

-All other positions were filled predictably — until winger Paul Arriola was scratched after getting hurt in warm-ups.

-Miles Robinson, Dest and Antonee Robinson joined Richards, 21, on the back line; captain Tyler Adams, Weston McKennie and Yunus Musah filled the midfield; and Tim Weah (Arriola’s last-minute replacement), Ricardo Pepi and Brenden Aaronson manned the front line.
+There was some risk involved, especially involving Steffen, who hasn’t played much this season for Manchester City, but Berhalter said of his player pool, “The guys aren’t here to be passengers.”

 There were eight new starters and the lineup was the youngest in the program’s qualifying history (22 years).
-Only Musah was in the lineup for every match this three-game window.
 Costa Rica Coach Luis Fernando Suárez took the opposite approach, recalling nine starters from the 2-1 victory over El Salvador on Sunday.
-The two changes were forced by injury and a coronavirus case.

-The average age of Costa Rica’s starters was just over 30, with six 30 or older and no one under 27.
+The average age of his starters was just over 30.

-Disaster struck for the U.S. team before the fans’ banner was even lowered behind the north goal.
+Disaster struck for the U.S. team before the fans’ giant banner was even lowered behind the north goal.
 Steffen came out of the box to head the ball, and with the United States unsettled, Costa Rica took advantage.

 Ronald Matarrita beat Dest to the end line and crossed to Fuller unmarked on the back side for a 10-yard volley.
 Jonathan Moya created a distraction in front of Steffen but was kept onside by Dest.
 Steffen was frozen, allowing the ball to bound into the far corner.